Adityayadav7567/list-and-tables-in-HTML/README.md

 # list-and-tables-in-HTML
-for bibigenners how are working on HTML.
+For bibigenners who are working on HTML.
+User can eaisly make list and tables using this codes.